Summarization of Organizing Experience

 ORGANIZING PHILOSOPHY (abridged)

-When organizing our communities we must prioritize increasing diversity at every level of leadership, employing systemic and interpersonal solutions derived from and continually evaluated by those most directly impacted, and building sustainable coalitions.
+When organizing our communities we must prioritize increasing diversity at every level of leadership, employing systemic and interpersonal solutions derived from and continually evaluated by those most directly impacted, building sustainable coalitions, finding joy, and resting.
 Intersectional approaches are necessary to address and dismantle the intersectional oppressions and forms of dominance that keep most people excluded from the benefits of society.
+It is evident that movement work is more effective when community members not only understand why certain strategies and tactics are/were chosen, but get to lead strategic development, tactics, and proposed solutions.

 ORGANIZING EXPERIENCE

-Mid-MO Repro (Mid-Missouri Reproductive Justice Coalition), Columbia, MO
+Mid-MO Repro (Mid-Missouri Reproductive Justice Coalition)

-• Work on and financially support local and state-based reproductive rights, health, and justice initiatives
+Cofounder/Convener - Work on and financially support local and state-based reproductive rights, health, and justice initiatives

 Missouri HIV Justice Coalition